hidekatsu-izuno/nuxt-history-state/README.md

 - back: When a back navigation is occurred.
 - invalid: When a history stata is invalid.

-This method always returns 'navigate' on server.
+By default this method returns basically 'navigate' on server.
+But many browsers send cache-control='maxage=0' when reloading.
+So it heuristically returns 'reload' then.

+If you set the reloadable option to true, it chooses 'navigate' or 'reload' by using *_p* parameter.

 #### page

 A current page number (an integer beginning with 0).

-This method always returns 0 on server.
+By defalut this method always returns 0 on server.
+If you set the reloadable option to true, it returns the currect page number by using *_p* parameter.

 #### data